A DNA-based assessment of otter connectivity in the Peak District

 b) A commercial kit is used to extract genomic DNA from the faecal samples.

 c) The DNA obtained from each spraint sample was PCR amplified with an otter-specific genetic marker in order to identify if it was produced by an otter or not.
 (The invasive American mink, Neovison vison is present in the Peak District and its scat is similar in appearance to that of the otter.
 Published DNA studies have revealed mink scat being mistaken as otter spraint.
-Dropping from other animals have also been mistaken for otter spraintm including bird (eg corvid/ galliform) droppings and heron pellets.)
+Dropping from other animals have also been mistaken for otter spraint including bird (eg corvid/ galliform) droppings and heron pellets.)

 e) We developed a new set of 7 microsatellite markers specifically designed to PCR amplify the low quality otter DNA, as is found in otter spraints.

-g) The microsatellite DNA profiles obtained for each sample will be compared to identify how many unique DNA profiles exist (and so how many different otters (of each sex) are present).
+g) The consensus microsatellite DNA profiles obtained for each sample will be compared to identify how many unique DNA profiles exist (and so how many different otters (of each sex) are present).
 These profiles will be compared to those obtained from otters on the river Don surrounding Sheffield to look for matches.

 How to help and get involved